IRS Tax Debt Settlement Help

 There’s no reason to face the IRS alone, when you can capitalize on our agency’s insider experience to get the best settlement for your unique situation.
 Since most of our employees previously worked as IRS agents, hiring our agency gives you access to our firsthand knowledge.
 We know how the system works from the inside, and our Enrolled Agents are on your side to reach an agreement that will satisfy the government, but keeps your best interest in mind.

 Evaluating Your Options for Tax Debt Settlement

-When you speak with an Enrolled Agent at Yarborough, he or she helps to clarify your tax issue and explores the options that make the most sense in your situation.
+When you speak with an Enrolled Agent at Tax Resolution Services, we clarify your tax issue and explore the options that make the most sense for your specific situation.
 Since many people on our staff previously worked as IRS agents, they have the benefit of understanding the government’s perspective, as well as your own.
 After determining which solution the IRS is likely to accept, your Enrolled Agent prepares the paperwork on your behalf and submits it to the government.
 He or she explains the qualifications and rules the government enforces in plain language, so you know exactly what to expect going forward.

 Potential Solutions for Your IRS Tax Debt Problem